 that is Mourne Park

 There are no major hotels within the Kingdom of Mourne, yet the area is key to tourism in Ireland, specifically earmarked to be promoted over the next 5 years, with the aim of making the Mournes the top destination in Northern Ireland.

-The Mourne Mountains form a semi-circle around Mourne Park and there are miles of breath taking walks for all abilities right on the doorstep.
+The Mourne Mountains form a semi-circle around Mourne Park and there are miles of breath-taking walks for all abilities right on the doorstep.
 But perhaps the most remarkable element of Mourne Park is the arboretum.
-With 4 Irish Champion trees, 26 varieties of Rhododendrons, the first Dividia to grow outside of China, species of palm growing together seen nowhere else in the world, and so on and so on – this feature alone puts Mourne Park House ahead of any other potential site for a development.
+With 4 Irish Champion trees, 26 varieties of Rhododendrons, the first Dividia to grow outside of China, species of palm growing together seen nowhere else in the world, and so on and so on – this feature alone establishes Mourne Park Hotel in a class of its´ own.

-Mourne Park is of built from local granite.
+Mourne Park House is of built from local granite.
 Situated in over 140 acres of parkland, woods, fields and paddocks the property benefits from excellent views over the lake towards Carlingford Lough.

+The Park benefits from three avenues; The Front and Back Drives and the Jubilee Drive which runs from the Back Drive to Mourne Park House- There are two Gate lodges; The Whitewater lodge and the Green Gate Lodge.
 Across the coast road from the front gate is an amenity area with access to the river and fishery.